carbon-language/carbon-lang/llvm/docs/WritingAnLLVMBackend.rst

   Formation, SSA-based Optimization, Register Allocation, Prolog/Epilog Code Insertion, Late Machine Code Optimizations, and Code Emission.

-* :doc:`TableGenFundamentals` --- a document that describes the TableGen
+* :doc:`TableGen/index` --- a document that describes the TableGen
   (``tblgen``) application that manages domain-specific information to support LLVM code generation.
 TableGen processes input from a target description file (``.td`` suffix) and generates C++ code that can be used for code